MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 The capital asset budget helps an organization to plan the purchase of assets it needs for its business.
 Big investments in building large-scale property or deployment of assets are covered under this budget.

+### Campaign analytics

+The process of evaluating data and metrics for a marketing campaign to derive performance insights and optimization opportunities.

+### Campaign budget

+The defined marketing expenditure allocated to a specific marketing campaign.

 ### Cashflow statement

 It's one of the three key financial statements used by organizations to report cash and spending information.
 The cash flow statement, also called the statement of cash flows, is a financial statement that shows how cash flows in and out of a company over a specific period.
 A general cash flow statement may have two columns.
 Column one will list the name of the category of receipts and payments and column two will list the total amount in each period.